Goths

-In his book Getica (c.
-551), the historian Jordanes writes that the Goths originated in southern Scandinavia, but the accuracy of this account is unclear.
-A people called the Gutonespossibly early Gothsare documented living near the lower Vistula River in the 1st century, where they are associated with the archaeological Wielbark culture.
-From the 2nd century, the Wielbark culture expanded southwards towards the Black Sea in what has been associated with Gothic migration, and by the late 3rd century it contributed to the formation of the Chernyakhov culture.
-By the 4th century at the latest, several Gothic groups were distinguishable, among whom the Thervingi and Greuthungi were the most powerful.
-During this time, Wulfila began the conversion of Goths to Christianity.
+The Goths were a Germanic people who played a major role in the fall of the Western Roman Empire and the emergence of medieval Europe.
+They were first mentioned by Graeco-Roman authors in the 3rd century AD, living north of the Danube in what is now Ukraine, Moldova, and Romania.
+From here they conducted raids into Roman territory, and large numbers of them joined the Roman military.
+These early Goths lived in the regions where archaeologists find the Chernyakhov culture, which flourished throughout this region during the 3rd and 4th centuries.

-In the late 4th century, the lands of the Goths were invaded from the east by the Huns.
-In the aftermath of this event, several groups of Goths came under Hunnic domination, while others migrated further west or sought refuge inside the Roman Empire.
-Goths who entered the Empire by crossing the Danube inflicted a devastating defeat upon the Romans at the Battle of Adrianople in 378.
-These Goths would form the Visigoths, and under their king Alaric I, they began a long migration, eventually establishing a Visigothic Kingdom in Spain at Toledo.
+In the late 4th century, the lands of the Goths in present-day Ukraine were overwhelmed by a significant westward movement of Alans and Huns from the east.
+Large numbers of Goths subsequently began to concentrate near the Roman border at the Lower Danube, seeking refuge within the Roman Empire.
+Their entry into the Empire resulted in violence, and Goth-led forces inflicted a devastating defeat upon the Romans at the Battle of Adrianople in 378.
+Roman forces regained a level of control but many Goths and other eastern peoples were quickly settled in and near the empire.
+One of these groups, initially led by their king Alaric I, sacked the city of Rome in 410, they were the precursors of the Visigoths.
+The successors of the Visigoths eventually established a Visigothic Kingdom in Spain at Toledo.
 Meanwhile, Goths under Hunnic rule gained their independence in the 5th century, most importantly the Ostrogoths.
-Under their king Theodoric the Great, these Goths established an Ostrogothic Kingdom in Italy at Ravenna.
+Under their king Theodoric the Great, these Goths established the Ostrogothic Kingdom in Italy at Ravenna.

-The Ostrogothic Kingdom was destroyed by the Eastern Roman Empire in the 6th century, while the Visigothic Kingdom was conquered by the Umayyad Caliphate in the early 8th century.
-Remnants of Gothic communities in Crimea, known as the Crimean Goths, lingered on for several centuries, although Goths would eventually cease to exist as a distinct people.
+The Ostrogothic Kingdom was destroyed by Byzantium (Eastern Roman Empire) in the 6th century, while the Visigothic Kingdom was largely conquered by the Umayyad Caliphate in the early 8th century, with a remnant in Asturias which would go on to initiate the Reconquista under Pelagius.
+Remnants of Gothic communities in Crimea, known as the Crimean Goths, established a culture that survived for more than a thousand years, although Goths would eventually cease to exist as a distinct people.

+Gothic architecture, Gothic literature and the modern-day Goth subculture ultimately derive their names from the ancient Goths, though the Goths themselves did not directly create or influence these art forms.